LeeMorinUCF/QMB6358F23/demo_03_programming_intro/README.md

 An object can also be a mix of several data types.
 Typically, an object is designed with a particular application in mind.

-In Python, here are many methods designed for type string, for example:
+In Python, there are many methods designed for type string, for example:

 ```python
 my_string = "ThIs_Is_A_sTrInG"